Ph.D. Opportunities in Communication Sciences and Disorders

 Child Literacy and Language Skills

-Dr. Julie Washington’s research hub is focused on improving early identification of reading disabilities in elementary school aged African American children, and includes a focus on children, their families, teachers and communities.
-Through the Urban Child Study Center, Dr. Washington is also involved in research related to language development and language disorders in high risk populations, early literacy and language interactions, and African American student achievement.
-If interested in Ph.D. work with Dr. Washington, contact her at email@example.com.
+Dr. Julie Washington’s research focuses on improving outcomes of African American children from preschool through grade 5 who speak African American English (AAE), and who are growing up in poverty.
+Currently research in the lab seeks to improve assessment, identification and diagnosis of reading difficulties in first through fifth grade African American children.
+This work includes a focus on children, their families, teachers and communities.
+Dr. Washington is also involved in research related to language development and language disorders in low income African American children, as well as early literacy and academic achievement.
+If interested in Ph.D. work with Dr. Washington contact her at [email protected].